VILLASframework/documentation/docs/node/nodes/nanomsg.md

 ## Endpoints

-The @ref node-type-nanomsg supports several different transport mechanisms which are listed in the following table:
+The `nanomsg` supports several different transport mechanisms which are listed in the following table:

 | Name	| URI example		| Documentation									|
 | :--		| :--					| :--												|